biocypher/biochatter-paper/manuscript.md

 Despite technological advances, understanding biological and biomedical systems still poses major challenges [@gallagher-infinite;@dl-bioscience].
 We measure more and more data points with ever-increasing resolution to such a degree that their analysis and interpretation have become the bottleneck for their exploitation [@dl-bioscience].
 One reason for this challenge may be the inherent limitation of human knowledge [@doi:10.1016/j.tics.2005.04.010]: Even seasoned domain experts cannot know the implications of every gene, molecule, symptom, or biomarker.
-In addition, biological events are context-dependent, for instance with respect to a cell type or specific disease.
+In addition, biological events are context-dependent, for instance, with respect to a cell type or specific disease.

 Large Language Models (LLMs) of the current generation, on the other hand, can access enormous amounts of knowledge, encoded (incomprehensibly) in their billions of parameters [@doi:10.48550/arxiv.2204.02311;@doi:10.48550/arxiv.2201.08239;@doi:10.48550/arxiv.2303.08774].
 Trained correctly, they can recall and combine virtually limitless knowledge from their training set.